August von Druffel

-August von Druffel (21 August 1841, in Koblenz - 23 October 1891, in Munich) was a German historian.
+August von Druffel (21 August 1841, Koblenz, Germany - 23 October 1891, Munich, Germany) was a German historian.

-He studied history, economics and military science at the universities of Innsbruck, Göttingen and Berlin, receiving his doctorate in 1862 with a dissertation-thesis on Henry IV and his sons.
+He studied history, economics and military science at the University of Innsbruck, the University of Göttingen, and the Friedrich Wilhelm University of Berlin, receiving his doctorate in 1862 with a dissertation-thesis on Henry IV and his sons.
 At the University of Göttingen, he was especially influenced by the teachings of historian Georg Waitz.
 In 1875, he became an associate member of the Bavarian Academy of Sciences, gaining a full membership in 1884.
-In 1885 he was named an honorary professor at the University of Munich.
+In 1885, he was named an honorary professor at the Ludwig-Maximilians-Universität München.